 - Electric milk frothers are more expensive, but worth it in many ways.
 These are typically metal pots/pitchers which froth the milk internally and then keep it heated.
 They are easier to operate than hand helds and they effectively operate as pitchers too!

-I personally use a Secura automatic frother at present, which I am content with overall, the only downside being that it tends to overflow if I overfill it even slightly.
+I personally use a Secura automatic frother, which I am very content with overall, the only downside being that it tends to overflow if I overfill it.

 © 2011 Paul Goodman